-Four out of five Americans experience an episode of back pain.
-Pain and stiffness can make daily activities challenging, but are not necessarily signs of a serious spine problem that requires medical attention.
+Four out of five Americans experience an episode of back pain at some point.
+Pain and stiffness can make daily activities challenging, but they are not necessarily signs of a serious spine problem that needs medical attention.

 At Summit, we understand the power of prevention.
-We know that anyone who has experienced an episode of low back pain is 76 percent more likely to have a second episode; however, with core exercises, we can reduce the risk of back pain recurrence to 29.8 percent.
-Our simple weekly exercise programs have been developed to prevent a single episode of pain from becoming a recurring medical problem.
+We know that anyone who has experienced an episode of low back pain is 76 percent more likely to have a second episode.
+However, with core exercises, we can reduce the risk of back pain recurrence to less than 30 percent.
+Our simple weekly exercise programs are designed to prevent a single episode of pain from becoming a recurring medical problem.

 If your pain does not improve over time, or is accompanied by other symptoms that concern you, our spine team is here to evaluate you, develop a treatment plan tailored to your symptoms, and get you back on the road to recovery.